shamsulamri/openhis/readme.md

 		a2enmod rewrite
 		service apache2 restart

 13. Finally open browser and enter http://localhost in the URL.
+Below is a list of users (username:password) you can start with.

+	Patient Registration

+		walter:password

+	Physician

+		shamsul:password

+	Billing

+		hidayat:password

+	System Administrator

+		sa:password

 ### Docker Container